pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ExternalEndpoint make auto-scaler controller could query the external service by http/https to
+<p>ExternalEndpoint makes the auto-scaler controller able to query the external service
-fetch the result of the recommended replicas for tikv/tidb</p>
+to fetch the recommended replicas for TiKV/TiDB</p>
 </td>
 </tr>
 </tbody>